-In terms of awards, the men’s and women’s course winners and runner ups for both courses will receive awards.
-All registered runners who cross the finish line will receive a suitably cool finisher’s award.
-And of course, an always awesome item of Kous Kouri race swag will be provided to all registered runners.
+In terms of awards, the men’s and women’s winners and runner ups for both the 8-mile and 4-mile courses will receive awards.
+As always with the Kous Kouri, age group awards are also provided to the first place through third place finishers from each age group.
+All registered runners who cross the finish line for their respective race will receive a suitably cool finisher’s award.
+And of course, an always awesome item of Kous Kouri race swag will be provided to all registered runners...for the 2022 race, we're talking long-sleeve race shirt.
 As previously mentioned, tasty vittles and beverages await all registered runners at the finish line.

 10% of the gross proceeds from registration for the Grayton Beach Kous Kouri will always go to an organization called Streethearts, a rescue program for children living on the street in Cap-Haitian, Haiti.
 For more information on Streethearts, be sure to check out their website at www.streetheartshaiti.org.
 Speaking of Haiti…"Kous Kouri," the name of the race, loosely translates to "trail running" in Haitian Creole.